tilarids/xcode_merge/README.md

 xcode_merge
 ===========

-This project helps parse and merge Xcode files.
+This project helps parse and merge Xcode project files.
 Automagically!
-The tools parses the Xcode projects (.pbxproj files), merges them and outputs projects in the default format.
+The tool parses the Xcode projects (.pbxproj files), merges them and outputs projects in the default format.
 To emphasize:

 * It uses the default Xcodeproj plist syntax.
 It roundtrips all the comments thus using this tool doesn't mean your project file will become XML or would be changed a lot.
-* Once again, if you parse a file with this tool and save it with this tool, you should get the same file.
+* Once again, if you open and save the file with this tool(without merging), you should get the same file.
 It's probably an issue if it differs even in one byte.
 Report it!
 * It is cross-platform, i.e. it doesn't require MacOS X to work.
 But you need python and funcparserlib (see below).
 * Merge is usually automatic(it is smart enough!) but it doesn't mean it can't be interactive.